Venture Capital Initiative

 Course Description

-Entrepreneurship Through Acquisition (ETA) is a growing career path for EMBA graduates and experienced individuals looking to become CEO of their own company by purchasing an existing business using third-party capital.
+Entrepreneurship Through Acquisition (ETA) is a growing career path for MBA graduates and experienced individuals looking to become the CEO of their own company by purchasing an existing business using third-party capital.
 This course provides students with an introduction to the process of searching for a company, valuing a small business, structuring a deal, negotiating with a seller, completing due diligence, obtaining debt and equity financing, and closing the transaction to become the CEO of their own business.
 We will review the differences between a funded and a self-funded search, practice how to assess positive characteristics and risks of a company and learn how to utilize various forms of financing to purchase a small business.
 Through case and other readings, classroom discussions, and conversations with guest speakers who are current or former searchers, or are professionals engaged in the industry, students will explore the many aspects of searching for and acquiring a company.
-The assigned homework and final project will allow students to experience preparing many of the documents necessary to conduct a search and complete the purchase of a business.
+The final project will allow students to prepare a presentation for investors outlining the elements necessary to purchase of a business.

 Course Objectives